archlinux/archweb/README.md

 To be able to create an account on your test environment an SMTP server is required.
 A simple debugging SMTP server can be setup using Python.

-        python2 -m smtpd -n -c DebuggingServer localhost:1025
+        python -m smtpd -n -c DebuggingServer localhost:1025

-In local_settings.py change the EMAIL_HOST to 'localhost' and the EMAIL_PORT to 1025.
+In local\_settings.py add entries to set EMAIL\_HOST to 'localhost' and EMAIL\_PORT to 1025.

 # Running tests and coverage